-4.4 Stronger Somerset - Connected

-Stronger Somerset collaboration will not be constrained by organisational boundaries but will enable a wider ecosystem of partners, parishes and town councils to work with their communities in delivering our reform ambition.
+4.4 Stronger Somerset - Connected Stronger Somerset collaboration will not be constrained by organisational boundaries but will enable a wider ecosystem of partners, parishes and town councils to work with their community. of partners, parishes and town councils to work with their communities in delivering our reform ambition.